coreui/coreui/docs/content/components/toasts.md

 To encourage extensible and predictable toasts, we recommend a header and body.
 Toast headers use `display: flex`, allowing easy alignment of content thanks to our margin and flexbox utilities.

-Toasts are as flexible as you need and have very little required markup.
-At a minimum, we require a single element to contain your "toasted" content and strongly encourage a dismiss button.
+Bootstrap toasts are as flexible as you need and require very little markup.
+At a minimum, you should have a single element containing your “toasted” content, and it's strongly recommended to include a dismiss button.

 {{< example class=" bg-body-tertiary" >}}
 <div class="toast" role="alert" aria-live="assertive" aria-atomic="true">
   <div class="toast-header">
     {{< placeholder width="20" height="20" background="#007aff" class="rounded me-2" text="false" title="false" >}}
-    <strong class="me-auto">Bootstrap</strong>
+    <strong class="me-auto">CoreUI for Bootstrap</strong>
     <small>11 mins ago</small>
     <button type="button" class="btn-close" data-coreui-dismiss="toast" aria-label="Close"></button>
   </div>